On sufficient conditions for spanning structures in dense graphs: Applications

-\begin{theorem}[Multipartite Bandwidth Theorem] For $r, k, \Delta \in \mathbb{N}$ and $\mu > 0$, there exist $\beta, z > 0$ and $n_0 \in \mathbb{N}$ such that the following holds.
-Let $G$ be a balanced $r$-partite graph on $rn$ vertices with $\delta_r(G) \geq \left( \frac{k-1}{k} + \mu \right)n$.
-It follows that \begin{enumerate}[{\upshape (i)}] \item if $r = k$, then $G$ is partite $(\beta, \Delta, k)$-Hamiltonian, and \item if $r > k$, then $G$ is $(z, \beta, \Delta, k)$-Hamiltonian. \end{enumerate} \end{theorem} Note that $(k-1)$th powers of tight cycles on $kn$ vertices admit equitable $k$-colourings, thus in particular \cref{thm:bandwidth-multipartite} shows the existence of $(k-1)$th powers of Hamilton cycles in $G$, in all cases.
-In the particular case of $(k-1)$th powers of cycles, \cref{thm:bandwidth-multipartite} was shown to be true very recently by DeBiasio, Martin and Molla~\cite{DMM21}, whose setting also allowed for suitably imbalanced partite graphs.
+It is worth noting that the second part is not restricted to partite embeddings, as one might have expected.
+Moreover, observe that $(k-1)$st powers of tight cycles on $kn$ vertices admit equitable $k$-colourings, thus in particular \cref{thm:bandwidth-multipartite} shows the existence of $(k-1)$st powers of Hamilton cycles in $G$, in all cases.
+In the particular case of $(k-1)$st powers of cycles, \cref{thm:bandwidth-multipartite} was shown to be true by DeBiasio, Martin and Molla~\cite{DMM21}, whose setting also allowed for suitably imbalanced partite graphs.